ajay2507/MapReducePrograms/README.md

 # MapReducePrograms
-Implementation of Page Rank and TF-IDF Calculation using Map Reduce
+Implementation of Page Rank and TF-IDF Calculation using Map Reduce.
+Computation of Page Rank for WIKI documents using Map Reduce.
+Implemented in Java